EyesOpenCure/EyesOpenProject/Whitepaper.md

 Agrin and perlecan are both implicated in animal tissue development, but get downregulated with age leading to a corresponding decline in animal tissue's ability to repair itself. () Since EYS is known to be involved in the development of retinal tissue, () it may possess similar regenerative properties to perlecan and agrin.
 Retinal injuries, such as those due to retinal vein occlusions and infectious uveitis, can lead to rapid and lasting damage to vision. () EYS replacement may serve as a potential treatment option for such cases by stimulating tissue regeneration and repair after damage has already occurred.

-Agrin, perlecan, and EYS each contain multiple epidermal growth factor-like domains, () indicating important roles in the notch signalling pathway. ()  In the context of the retina, this would immediately raise concerns of promoting harmful angiogenesis and neovascularization, however the protein cores of these proteoglycans have been demonstrated to possess special angiostatic properties. (,)   Given that EYS is naturally designed to function in the retina, it is likely possesses similar angiostatic properties to prevent neovascularization due to its presence.
+Agrin, perlecan, and EYS each contain multiple epidermal growth factor-like domains, () indicating important roles in the notch signalling pathway. () EYS

+In the context of the retina, these EGF-like domains would immediately raise concerns of replaced EYS promoting harmful angiogenesis and neovascularization, however the protein cores of EYS-related proteoglycans have been demonstrated to possess special angiostatic properties. (,)   Given that EYS is naturally expressed in the retina, the protein likely possesses similar angiostatic properties to prevent it from neovascularizing retinal tissue.

 ## Proposed Methods
 ### Protein Expression and Formulation